 Explore the best of Putney from riverside pints to paddleboarding

 Putney, SW15 is a vibrant south west London hot spot bursting with arts, culture and excellent places to eat, drink and be merry.
 Whether you want to lap up the festival atmosphere on Boat Race day, have lunch or brunch by the river, catch some live music or discover contemporary theatre, this leafy enclave has much to offer.

-lanked by beautiful commons and parkland and blessed with incredible river views, Putney is a bustling area packed with shops, boutiques, restaurants and bars.
-Our ultimate guide to the best things to do in Putney combines some of the capital’s best outdoor activities – including paddleboarding along the Thames – with Putney’s exciting art, history and theatre.
+Flanked by beautiful commons and parkland and blessed with incredible river views.
+The riverside town is a bustling area packed with shops, boutiques, restaurants and bars.
+Our ultimate guide of things to do in Putney combines some of the capital’s best outdoor activities – including paddleboarding along the Thames – with Putney’s exciting art, history and theatre.

 Want to know where U2’s first sell-out UK concert was or Kate Bush’s first public show, well, it was in the Half Moon in Putney.
 A south west London institution, this friendly traditional pub has a 220 capacity studio towards the back and has hosted music and comedy since 1963.
 Today, the Half Moon is one of Putney’s best bar and pubs and plays host to touring tribute acts, comedians and new bands and artists every week of the year and still has its finger firmly on the pulse.

 The Theatre has a changing programme of events and productions throughout the year and is also home to two theatre companies, Putney Theatre Company and Group 64 Youth Theatre.
 Parents can enrol kids on to the varied and interactive theatre sessions that run during school holidays and weekends.